The Ground Beneath Her Feet (song): Promotion and releases

 McGuinness said that there was interest in releasing the song to promote Rushdie's novel, well before the completion of All That You Can't Leave Behind; one plan called for the song to be published online to coincide with the 13 April 1999 release of the novel as a promotional tie-in.
-The song debuted in a performance by Bono and the Edge on a Rushdie-centric episode of the BBC television series Arena that aired on 22 April 1999.
+The song debuted in a performance by Bono and the Edge on a Rushdie-centric episode of the BBC Two television series Arena that aired on 22 April 1999.

-After completion of The Million Dollar Hotel, Bono wanted to release the song as a single to promote the film.
+After The Million Dollar Hotel, the band wanted to release the song to promote the film.
 Accordingly, a music video was created, directed by the film's director Wim Wenders.
 The video was shot in one day in the Sandyford Mountains near Dublin, Ireland; Wenders used a Sony CineAlta HDW-F900 digital video camera at 24 frames per second with specially developed lenses by Panavision and captured it on the HDCAM format.

 Plans for a single release changed after Island Records president Marc Marot viewed The Million Dollar Hotel.
 He thought the film was poor and recounted the uncomfortable experience of sitting next to Bono in a Dublin theatre having to give his opinion.
 Marot told McGuinness, "You shouldn't go anywhere near it."
 He offered to include "The Ground Beneath Her Feet" on the film's soundtrack but advocated not releasing the single to avoid drawing attention to a film that he thought would not do well, telling Bono, "it will cause you embarrassment".
 Ultimately, no single was commercially released.

 After the song's release on the film's soundtrack, U2 hoped to feature the song on their newest album, All That You Can't Leave Behind, but instead the song was only released as a bonus track on the United Kingdom, Australian and Japanese releases of the album.